 The reserve has a large reed bed area, wild flower meadows, wet woodlands, a lake and islands.
 It supports a large population of grass snakes.
 So keep your eyes peeled for snakes basking in the warmer weather.

 Most paths are open all year round, but unfortunately become muddy in winter or in prolonged wet weather.
 A few are closed seasonally, to restrict access to the reed beds during the nesting season.

-Because the reserve is designated for nature conservation and to minimise disturbance to wildlife – we do ask you not to bring dogs, horses or other domesticated animals onto the site.
-Please explore the reserve on foot and leave your bicycles at the entrance, where you will find a small rack to lock it up should you wish to.
+The reserve is designated for nature conservation and to minimise disturbance to wildlife.
+We ask you not to bring dogs, horses or other domesticated animals onto the site.
+Please explore the reserve on foot and leave your bicycles at the entrance.
+You'll find a small rack to lock it up should you wish to.

-If you're interested in volunteering and would like to help us manage Elvaston’s Local Nature Reserve – please take a look at our volunteer pages.
+If you're interested in volunteering and would like to help us manage Elvaston’s Local Nature Reserve.
+Take a look at our volunteer pages.

-You can download a free map of the reserve from this page or purchase a copy from our Information Centre and Shop in the cobbled courtyard.
+A map of the reserve is attached to this page.
+Or you can buy a copy from our information centre and shop in the cobbled courtyard.